 Do you need the performance?

-At some point it is nice but for your first glider, I think it should be with truncated tips (not curved tipped).
+At some point extra performance is nice but for your first glider, I think it should be with truncated tips (not curved tipped).
 That leaves you with an Alpha, Falcon or Malibu.
 They are just so much more roll and yaw stable and especially since aero-towing is the big goal here in Ontario, that stability can make the difference between making aerotowing easily manageable or a stressful situation.

 Flat land flying